 \end{enumerate}

 We define the \emph{link} of a cone $\sigma$ in $\Sigma$ to be the collection

 Note that the link of $\sigma$ in $\Sigma$ is a subfan of $\Sigma$.

-\begin{definition} Let $\ell$ be a piecewise linear function on $\Sigma$, and let $\sigma$ be a cone in $\Sigma$. \begin{enumerate}[(1)]\itemsep 5pt \item The function $\ell$ is \emph{convex} around $\sigma$ if it is equivalent to a piecewise linear function that is zero on $\sigma$ and nonnegative on the link of $\sigma$. \item The function $\ell$ is \emph{strictly convex} around $\sigma$ if it is equivalent to a piecewise linear function that is zero on $\sigma$ and positive on the link of $\sigma$. \end{enumerate} The function $\ell$ is \emph{convex} if it is convex around every cone in $\Sigma$, and \emph{strictly convex} if it is strictly convex around every cone in $\Sigma$. \end{definition}
+\begin{definition} Let $\ell$ be a piecewise linear function on $\Sigma$, and let $\sigma$ be a cone in $\Sigma$. \begin{enumerate}[(1)]\itemsep 5pt \item The function $\ell$ is \emph{convex} around $\sigma$ if it is equivalent to a piecewise linear function that is zero on $\sigma$ and nonnegative on the rays of the link of $\sigma$. \item The function $\ell$ is \emph{strictly convex} around $\sigma$ if it is equivalent to a piecewise linear function that is zero on $\sigma$ and positive on the rays of the link of $\sigma$. \end{enumerate} The function $\ell$ is \emph{convex} if it is convex around every cone in $\Sigma$, and \emph{strictly convex} if it is strictly convex around every cone in $\Sigma$. \end{definition}

 When $\Sigma$ is complete, the function $\ell$ is convex in the sense of Definition~\ref{DefinitionConvexity} if and only if it is convex in the usual sense:

 In general, writing $\iota$ for the inclusion of the torus orbit closure corresponding to $\sigma$ in the toric variety of $\Sigma$, we have